 Creatures of blackness that fades into light.

-and sometimes at twilight they tremble with pain,
+Sometimes at twilight they tremble with pain,

-the manholes steam white from their jet-black abyss;
+Manholes steam white from their-black abyss;

-Cataracts in this eye of the Hurricane,
+Cataracts in this eye of the hurricane,

-blockage diffusing the relative bliss.
+Blockage diffusing the relative bliss.

-A city of Dangers, my father once said,
+A City of Dangers, my father once said,

 Ready to pour heartache into your head.